-- Last Minute Hookup: After Fargo's defeat, the protagonist initially considers leaving as his quest for revenge is over (Fargo previously murdered his wife).
+- Last-Minute Hookup: After Fargo's defeat, the protagonist initially considers leaving as his quest for revenge is over (Fargo previously murdered his wife).
 He apparently changes his mind and he and Molly seem to get together just before the end credits.

 - Monster Misogyny: Fargo primarily targets women, whom he runs over with his car.
 Cray claims that he has evidence for at least nine murders committed by Fargo over the years, of which Cray's wife was only the fourth victim.

 - Rescue Romance: It's implied that Cray and Molly ultimately get together after he rescues her from Fargo a second time.
 Fargo had already murdered Molly's best friend and her male suitor previously in the film, so it's not surprising that she'd look to Cray for comfort.

 - Serial Killer: Fargo uses his customized car to go on a killing spree of women through vehicular homicide.

 - Where It All Began: To spite Cray, Fargo kidnaps Molly and returns to the now abandoned motel (which Fargo bought in the intervening years) where he initially killed Cray's late wife to play the murder out again.Fargo: [showing the place off to Molly] I got it at a good price.
 Insurance money.